-The Chancellor or his/her designee may grant emergency leave for situations such as emergency closure as well as other reasons determined to be for good cause.
-An example of good cause may include, but is not limited to, an unplanned situation requiring immediate attention which requires the employee to exhaust all available and applicable paid leave balances.
+The Chancellor or his/her designee may grant emergency leave due to inclement weather, unplanned facility closures and to individual employees for other reasons determined to be for good cause.
+An example of good cause to grant an individual employee emergency leave may include, but is not limited to, an unplanned situation requiring immediate attention which requires the employee to exhaust all available and applicable paid leave balances.

 1) Applies to an employee who has been employed for at least twelve months by the state and who has worked at least 1,250 hours during the twelve-month period immediately preceding the commencement of leave.
 The twelve months of employment need not be consecutive.
 However, periods of employment that precede a break in state service of seven years or more do not count toward the twelve-month requirement unless:

 i. the break is due to the fulfillment of the employee’s National Guard or Reserve military service obligations; or

 ii. there is a written agreement stating the state of Texas’ intent to rehire the employee after the break.

 2) An employee who is not eligible for FML may be eligible to use Parental Leave for the birth, adoption, or foster care of a child (see Parental Leave)